-I had no idea what I was getting into when I got to work in my kitchen yesterday but making this pasta salad quickly became a lesson in self-control.
+I had no idea what I was getting into when I got to work in my kitchen yesterday but making this Italian Tortellini Pasta Salad quickly became a lesson in self-control.
 I’m telling you, it was rough.
 I cook, I photograph, and I wrap items up and stash them away in my fridge to consume with my family at mealtime.
 Always.
 I’m good that way.

 But, this salad… I really struggled to keep to my plan.

 There’s only so much deliciousness one can resist at 9:30 am when one is alone in one’s kitchen.

 The list of ingredients are all delicious on their own but when tossed together with an Italian-seasoned balsamic vinaigrette they mingle, get happy, and come to life in the most fantastic way.

 You’ll need a big package of cheese tortellini, a jar of sun dried tomatoes, and a couple ounces of cured Italian deli meat.
 I highly recommend you pick up some coppa (aka capicola) but prosciutto would be fabulous in this too.
 You could even go salami or pepperoni.
 See the printable recipe at the end of the post for the full ingredient list.